-In the town of Salem, Massachusetts, former junkie Heidi (Sheri Moon Zombie) works as a late night rock DJ at a local radio station.
-One night after broadcast she receives a wooden box containing a vinyl record, assuming its from an ambitious band she takes it home and listens to it.
-Immediately weird flashbacks and visions plague her and when she plays the record live on air, the visions grow even more bizarre and intense.
+In the town of Salem, Massachusetts, former addict Heidi (Sheri Moon Zombie) works as a late night rock DJ at a local radio station.
+One late night after broadcast she receives a mysterious wooden box containing a vinyl record.
+Assuming its from an ambitious band she takes it home and listens to it.
+Immediately, weird flashbacks and visions plague her.
+After playing the record live on air, the effects spread and the Lords of Salem prepare to return.

 Dir.
 Rob Zombie

 Stars.
-Sheri-Moon Zombie, Meg Foster, Bruce Davison, Jeff Daniel Phillips, Judy Geeson, Dee Wallace, Patricia Quinn, Ken Foree,
+Sheri-Moon Zombie, Meg Foster, Bruce Davison, Jeff Daniel Phillips, Judy Geeson, Dee Wallace, Patricia Quinn, Ken Foree